rolling-scopes-school/tasks/stage2/modules/final-task/README.md

 - git (questions about git)
 - work-status (for daily reports of each team member)

 2. The Discord server is the main communication channel for the group.
-Voice channels on Discord, Teams, Telegram, Skype, etc., can be used for video or audio conferences.
+Voice channels on Discord, Teams, Telegram, Skype, etc. can be used for video or audio conferences.

 ### First Meeting